E-Sid/scripts/README.md

 # Psychiatric, A&E, and Cardiovascular Assessments Calculators
 _These are mostly GNU/Linux BASH Shell, AWK & MS-PowerShell calculator scripts for cognitive tests, psychiatric rating scales, cardiovascular calculators.
 Some calculators are platform independent (REXX, FreeBASIC), and other FreeDOS-Batch files that can run under FreeDOS_.

-They are:
+# Rationale
+There are available calculators online however, they do not cover every thing.
+They tend to require GUI, online connection, and modern web-browser.
+The aim of these calculators and algorithms is to provide a simple minimalist effecient command-line interface (CLI) scripts for these tests that would not require GUI or or online connection (*apart from downloading them*).
+It aims to cover multiple platforms eg \*nix (Unix, BSD, GNU/Linux, MacOS, Haiku), MS-Windows, FreeDOS, as well as other platform independent calculators and algorithms.
+Also, users have access to the source code, so they are welcome to study, improve, and copy the design for other tests under GPL3 license.

 ## Cognitive Tests:
  - Addenbrooke's Cognitive Examination (ACE-III): `ace-iii-bc.sh` (most up-to-date),`ace-bc.sh`, `ace-calc.sh`, `ace-echo.sh`, & `ace-pwsh.ps1`